tobiasbp/postfix-inbound-gateway/README.md

 You can run [this container]{https://hub.docker.com/r/neilpang/acme.sh} to create certificates using [acme.sh]{https://github.com/acmesh-official/acme.sh}.

+A cronjob reloads Postfix daily to pick up (renewed) certificates.

 # Environment variables
 The container can be configured through the following environment variables.